How To Make Your Sales Career AI-Proof

 - What percentage of your prospects have you talked about more than specific projects or challenges?
 Do you talk about their career, family, alma mater?
 Have you congratulated them or cheered them on for a work accomplishment that is not related to your specific project?

-- For what percentage of your prospects do you know their favourite sports team, hobby, or next vacation destination?
+- For what percentage of your prospects do you know their favorite sports team, hobby, or next vacation destination?

 - What percentage of your prospects are you interacting with where there is not an active deal at the moment?